hmmmm… could that really be true? Read on and be the judge!

-It may seem as if your spending habits have no direct correlation to your life in general, but that couldn’t be farther from the truth.
-Your views on money are parallel to how you approach life, and that becomes increasingly evident when you have a partner with opposite views.
-Before tying the knot, it’s important to take a little time to analyze your partner’s view on money, how it relates to your view on money, and how it plays into your relationship dynamic.
+Do your spending and financial habits correlate to your views on life?
+It may seem as if your views on finances have no direct correlation to your life in general, but that couldn’t be farther from reality.
+Your views on money likely run parallel to how you approach life.
+This becomes increasingly evident, and can be detrimental when you have a partner with opposite views.
+Before tying the knot, it is important to take a little time to analyze your partner’s view on money, how those life views relate to your outlook on money, and how it plays into your non-financial related relationship dynamic.

-At the end of the day, reckless spending parallels a life lived on the edge.
-And while that can be fun, it can also be grounds for disaster.
+At the end of the day, reckless spending parallels living life on the edge, and while that can be fun, it can, and usually is also grounds for a disaster.

 Flexibility is a good thing when it comes to approaching money — and life!
 Being able to roll with the punches is an instinct when you’re flexible, and that’s a good thing.
 When you’re flexible about finances, it typically means that you have most of your priorities in line, while still liking to enjoy travel, entertainment, and spontaneous meals out.
 When you or your partner has a flexible view on money, it can be easy to adapt to the different phases of life.